 For many building owners, only if it is required will they implement life safety measures.
 However, while there were no legal implications for this building, there have been serious reputational reproductions.
 As you can imagine, people are skeptical about living in a building that does not have proper life safety precautions put in place.
-This is a classic example of why building owners need to not only meeting the minimum requirements, but actually putting the safety of their tenants, employees and visitors first, especially when their lives could be at risk.
+This is a classic example of why building owners need to not only meet the minimum requirements, but actually put the safety of their tenants, employees, and visitors first, especially when their lives could be at risk.
 Having the relevant safety features implemented in all buildings, regardless of how old they are is paramount.
 Looking for fire sprinklers and alarms, from somewhere similar to Statcomm, should be at the top of every building manager’s list when it comes to improving the safety of their residents in the event of an emergency situation, like a fire.

 Another example of buildings that didn’t meet requirements and ended up costing the lives of others is a construction company and a staffing agency in Sioux Falls, South Dakota.
 The conditions of the buildings were found to be poor and there was a lack of safety training, as well as blocked passageways and the floor was at risk for collapse.
 As a result, when the building collapsed both Hultgren Construction faced a little under $100,000 in fines and Command Center, Inc. faced $114,000 in fines.
 One person died in the collapse, while others were trapped.